 Use heat only when your pain and swelling is under control.
 Always start at the lowest level and only increase the heat if there is no additional pain.
 When you are at rest and your injury is protected, you can use heat to loosen the muscles around the area and help the tissue relax.
 Tight muscles can be holding open small tears in your tissue, preventing them from healing.
 Use heat only for short durations of 30 minutes or less so you don't overheat the tissue.
 Give the area of your injury a chance to return to normal temperature before applying heat again.
 Don't use ice to bring the tissue temperature back down.
 Let the body return to temperature naturally.
 Heat can help some injuries to heal.
 For rapid healing, use a BFST® Wrap instead of heat.

-We recommend you do 3-4, twenty minute BFST® treatments each day.
-First thing in the morning is a perfect time to do your first treatment of the day.
+The effects of each 20 minute BFST® treatment last for up to 4 hours.
+That's why we recommend that you do 3-4 treatments per day, spread out throughout the day.
+The perfect time to do your first treatment of the day is when you get up in the morning.
 This will help warm and loosen up the injured area before you take on the day.
 While you sleep, the muscles around the injured area can tighten and blood flow can slow.
 A BFST® treatment in the morning will limber the area and stimulate the blood flow needed not just to heal, but to support your increased level of activity during the day.
 Do another treatment in the afternoon and one in the evening.
 Do your last treatment of the day before bed to relax the area and aid healing.

-The BFST® Wrap uses our patented Energy Web® technology that emits stimulating EMR energy.
+The BFST® Wrap uses our proprietary Energy Web® technology that emits stimulating EMR energy at incredibly safe, low levels.
 The energy is controlled and guided to surround the injury, promoting nutrient-rich, oxygenated blood to the damaged tissues.
 This technology provides the blood flow necessary to recover from an injury quickly and completely.

 The more you stimulate your blood flow, the more you stimulate the healing process.
-So, the more you use your BFST®, the more benefit you will gain from it.
-If you use it 4 times per day, that's better than 2.
-2 is better than 1.
+So, the more you use your BFST® Wrap, the more benefit you will gain from it.
+If you use it four times per day, that's better than two.
+Two is better than one.
 It is better to spread out your treatments over the duration of the day than it is to do them close together.
-Back-to-back BFST® treatments without a period of rest in between is not much better than just 1 treatment.
-1 treatment affects the blood flow in your body for hours after the treatment ends, so spread out the treatments and do them often.
+Back-to-back BFST® treatments without a period of rest in between is not much better than just one treatment.
+One treatment affects the blood flow in your body for hours after the treatment ends, so spread out the treatments and do them often.

 The effects of BFST® treatments are also cumulative.
 This means the more regularly you get them, the more you will gain from each treatment.
 This is a lot like exercise.
 In fact, BFST® can be thought of as exercise for your circulatory system.
 The more you exercise, the stronger your body becomes and the more powerful you are.
 The more you exercise your circulatory system, the stronger it becomes and the more effective it is at providing blood flow.